knorm/knorm/docs/guides/fields.md

 can have multiple unique fields.

 !> Composite/multiple primary fields are not currently supported.
-If two fields are configured as primary, the latter will overwrite the former.
+If two fields are configured as primary, only the latter will be configured as a primary field.

 If a field is configured as primary or unique, you may also want to prevent it from being updated (with the `updated` option), or you can also add static